torjusbr/bip39-honey-encryption/README.md

 Decryption attempts using the wrong key will always produce a wrong, yet valid BIP39 seed.
 Thus attempts of breaking the encryption using brute-force or dictionary attacks will be much harder for an attacker, as the resulting plaintext will always seem valid.

+The program currently supports 12 and 24 word seeds.

 Read the paper by Juels and Ristenpart for more information about Honey Encryption:
 * https://link.springer.com/chapter/10.1007/978-3-642-55220-5_17